StefanoGenettiUniTN/appa-chinquinaria/README.md

   * **Memory Management:** Processing large ERA5 datasets may require significant RAM.
 It is recommended to use the Parquet format where possible and process data in chunks.
   * **API Quotas:** Downloads from the Climate Data Store (CDS) are subject to queuing and rate limits.
 Verify credentials and quotas if downloads fail.
-  * **Deep Forecasting:** Scripts within `deep_forecasting/` are experimental and may require specific library versions different from the main pipeline.
-Refer to local documentation within that directory.
+  * **Deep Forecasting:** The DSIPTS submodule may require specific library versions and dependencies different from the main pipeline.
+Refer to the submodule's documentation for installation and configuration details.

 ## Project Structure